ebatz/transwarp/README.md

 library.
 Just copy `src/transwarp.h` to your project and off you go!
 Tested with GCC, Clang, and Visual Studio.

+**Important:** Only use tagged releases of transwarp in production code!

 **Table of contents**

   * [Example](#example)